VinF/deer/docs/user/environments.rst

 * It binds controllers to the agent
 * it finally runs the experiment

-Examples are better than precepts and the best is to get started with the following examples (with the simplest examples listed first)
+You can get started with the following examples:

 .. toctree::
   :maxdepth: 2